dsaulsb1/Fraud-Project/README.md

     3. The designated team member will then create a request to push changes to the main branch

 ### Results
 #### Exploratory Data Analysis
 ##### Univariate Analysis:
       1. Univariate plots show that the dataset is highly imbalanced.
-The pie chart shows an imbalance in the data, with only 0.17% of the total cases being fraudulent.
+      2. The pie chart shows an imbalance in the data, with only 0.17% of the total cases being fraudulent.
-      2. The univariate distribution plot of the time and amount feature show we have a dataset with some large outlier values for amount, and the time feature is distributed across two days
+      3. The univariate distribution plot of the time and amount feature show we have a dataset with some large outlier values for amount, and the time feature is distributed across two days
-      3. Bivariate plots of all features grouped by transaction class, show that the valid transaction class has a distribution shape across most of the features, conversely, the fraud class show long-tailed distribution across many of the features.
+      4. Bivariate plots of all features grouped by transaction class, show that the valid transaction class has a normal distribution shape across most of the features, conversely, the fraud class show long-tailed distribution across many of the features.
- ###### Univariate Analysis
+ ##### Univariate Analysis Results
 ![Result_Pie_Chart](https://user-images.githubusercontent.com/67847583/133525687-7eb8eac0-35ef-426a-837d-e228442f3d98.png)
 ![Univariate_Analysis_Time_Amount_Distribution](https://user-images.githubusercontent.com/67847583/133525463-3a09f744-49c0-4924-9726-2862e5972075.png)

-###### Bivariate Analysis
+##### Bivariate Analysis
 ![Bivariate_Analysis_Distr_Plots](https://user-images.githubusercontent.com/67847583/133525502-4c439bfe-36bc-411f-9f60-f6a026ff7d60.png)

 #### Naive Model Results